 Pella, near a small town in Greece by the same name, is an archaeological site which was once the thriving capital of ancient Macedonia.

-Established by King Amyntas III at the end of the fifth, beginning of the fourth century BC, Pella took over this role from the former capital, Aigai.
+Established by King Amyntas III at the end of the 5th, beginning of the 4th century BC, Pella took over this role from the former capital, Aigai.

-Whilst excavations have uncovered an archaeological site of over four square kilometers, little of this is open to the public.
-Nevertheless, visitors can see several sites at Pella, including a series of remains of houses, mostly dating back to the Hellenistic period and the marketplace or "agora".
-There is also a museum housing artifacts from the site.
+Whilst excavations have uncovered an archaeological site of over four square kilometres, little of this is open to the public.
+Nevertheless, visitors can see several sites at Pella, including a series of remains of houses, mostly dating back to the Hellenistic period and the marketplace or ‘agora’.
+There is also a museum housing artefacts from the site.